-4.24 When using the standard methodology, no under supply or previous under delivery is taken into account.
-This is the approach taken in the recent called-in appeal decision at Woburn Sands (APP/Y0435/W/17/3169314) where the Secretary of State has disregarded the identified backlog in assessing 5YS.
-In another recent appeal (at Woolpit - APP/W3520/W/18/3194926) the Inspector has similarly said (at paragraph 64): "No under supply/previous under delivery is taken into account when using the standard method.
+4.25 When using the standard methodology, no under supply or previous under delivery is taken into account.
+This is the approach taken in appeal decisions at Woburn Sands (APP/Y0435/W/17/3169314) where the Secretary of State has disregarded the identified backlog in assessing 5YS.
+In another appeal (at Woolpit - APP/W3520/W/18/3194926) the Inspector has similarly said (at paragraph 64): "No under supply/previous under delivery is taken into account when using the standard method.
 Therefore, no 'backlog' of unmet need should be taken into account when calculating the Council's housing land supply position."